andy-emmo/ribosome-building-analysis/README.md

 Comparison of ratcheting and rolling rotational axes for Giardia translocation intermediates.
 Rotational axes shown as large cylinders, small cylinders represent vectors between initial and final points of the transition.

 ![PyMOL script](./images/pymol_axangle2.png)
 Visual output of the script 'x_show_rot_vectors_all_pymol.py'.
-In addition to this, all calculations are output to console as well as to file to allow for further analysis.
+All results are output to console as well as to a number of files to allow for further analysis.
+A ChimeraX bild file is also constructed to allow for figure preparation there.
 See the script comments for details.

 ## coot_progressive_refinement
 A script to perform real space refinement in Coot using a docked structure.
 This script orders the residues to be refined by their distance from the (macro)molecule's centre of mass.
 Then it performs this refinement in a step-wise fashion in a sphere of a given radius (determined by the user, some choices in the Coot menu are 8 and 25 Å).